-Adaptable internal stairs means internal stairways and stairs with a minimum width of thirty-six (36") inches wide, top and bottom landings that provide a clear floor area that is a minimum of forty-eight (48") inches in the direction of the stair run, and the full width of the stair for the docking of a chair lift, and includes suitable and appropriate outlets at the bottom and top of the stairs to provide power for a future chair lift.
-Such outlets shall be located on the side of the stair that would have the lift, or one (1) on each side if the chair lift could be installed on either side
+"Adaptable Internal Stairs" means internal stairways and stairs with a minimum width of 36 inches wide, top and bottom landings that provide a clear floor area that is a minimum of 48 inches in the direction of the stair run, and the full width of the stair for the docking of a chair lift, and includes suitable and appropriate outlets at the bottom and top of the stairs to provide power for a future chair lift.
+Such outlets shall be located on the side of the stair that would have the lift, or one on each side if the chair lift could be installed on either side.

-Accessible kitchen shall mean a room or space designed to be use for cooking and the preparation and storage of food and containing a refrigerator, a sink, a stove and oven that includes features or fixtures, designs, or other improvements, which are equal to or exceed the minimum requirements of Chapter 11A of the California Building Code, as may be amended.
+"Accessible Kitchen" shall mean a room or space designed to be use for cooking and the preparation and storage of food and containing a refrigerator, a sink, a stove and oven that includes features or fixtures, designs, or other improvements, which are equal to or exceed the minimum requirements of Chapter 11A or 11B of the California Building Code.

-Accessible powder room means a room containing a water closet (toilet) and lavatory (sink), but no shower, bathtub, or combination bathtub/shower, that includes features or fixtures, designs, or other improvements, which are equal to or exceed the minimum requirements of Chapter 11A of the California Building Code, as may be amended, and that include blocking within the walls to support future installation of hand rails.
+"Accessible Powder Room" means a room containing a water closet (toilet) and lavatory (sink), but no shower, bathtub, or combination bathtub/shower, that includes features or fixtures, designs, or other improvements, which are equal to or exceed the minimum requirements of Chapter 11A or 11B of the California Building Code and that include blocking within the walls to support future installation of hand rails.

-Laundry facilities means an area that is designed to accommodate facilities for the washing and/or drying of clothes.
+"Laundry Facilities" means an area that is designed to accommodate facilities for the washing and/or drying of clothes.

-Universal design means the specialized design of the built space, products and indoor and outdoor environments to be usable by the greatest number of people with the widest reasonable range of abilities or disabilities, to the greatest extent feasible.
+"Universal Design" means the specialized design of the built space, products and indoor and outdoor environments to be usable by the greatest number of people with the widest reasonable range of abilities or disabilities, to the greatest extent feasible.

-Visitability means enhancement of the ability of a residential dwelling unit to meet the basic needs of a wide range of guests to enter and use critical portions of the home, to the greatest extent possible, through specific design choices and decisions.
+"Visitability" means enhancement of the ability of a residential dwelling unit to meet the basic needs of a wide range of guests to enter and use critical portions of the home, to the greatest extent possible, through specific design choices and decisions.

-30-18.3 Scope, Application, and Exemptions.
+18.3- Scope, Application, and Exemptions:

 - a.
-This section shall apply to any new tentative map, design review, conditional use permit, site development, master plan, or other land use entitlement for the approval of a development that includes one or more new residential dwelling units submitted to the Community Development Department after the effective date of the ordinance from which this section is derived.
+This ordinance shall apply to any new do we need the word new? tentative map, design review, conditional use permit, site development, master plan, or other land use entitlement for the approval of a development that includes one or more new residential dwelling units submitted to the Community Development Department after the effective date of this ordinance.
 All such entitlements shall contain conditions sufficient to ensure compliance with the provisions herein. - b.
-All plans submitted for a building permit for a residential development subject to this section shall include construction details and plans showing conformance with the applicable sections of this section. - c.
-The provisions of this section do not apply to: - 1.
-Rehabilitation or expansion of an existing residential unit, - 2.
-Reconstruction of an existing residential unit destroyed due to fire or natural disaster, - 3.
-Accessory dwelling units, - 4.
-Addition of five (5) or fewer residential units to or within an existing structure, - 5.
-Addition of five (5) or fewer new residential units above ground floor commercial space or a parking structure without an elevator, and - 6.
-New residential units located directly above a ground floor unit that meets the requirements of subsection 30-18.4.b.
+All plans submitted for a building permit for a residential development subject to this ordinance shall include construction details and plans showing conformance with the applicable sections of this ordinance. - c.
+The provisions of this ordinance do not apply to: - i. rehabilitation or expansion of an existing residential unit, - ii. reconstruction of an existing residential unit destroyed due to fire or natural disaster, - iii. accessory dwelling units, - iv. addition of five (5) or fewer residential units to or within an existing structure, this in not in the staff report and I think should come out - v. new residential units located above ground floor commercial space in buildings with five (5) units or less does it need to say anything about a walk-up?, and - vi. a new residential unit located directly above a ground floor unit that meets the requirements of subsection 18.4.b.